ssiwan/KARMA/README.md

 Once a testable version was completed, our usability expert created a [Test Plan](docs/KarmaUsabilityTestPlan.pdf), which contained the objectives of the test, outlined the logistics and listed the tasks and questions to be used.

-Usability testing was conducted in-person with three content consumer/editor users.
-Each test participant was brought to the testing room where they used functioning software on a laptop to complete the test.
-This usability test utilized both qualitative and quantitative research methods since the users were asked to accomplish a task, which had a value of pass/fail/struggle.
+The usability test utilized both qualitative and quantitative research methods since the users were asked to accomplish a task, which had a value of pass/fail/struggle.
 Test participants were also asked a series of follow up questions which provided quantitative data as to their satisfaction of the product and their experience.
 [Usability Test Results](docs/KarmaDashboardUsabilityFindings.pdf) were documented, discussed with the product team, and used to generate new user stories in the product backlog to improve usabililty in future iterations.

 ### Sprint Analysis